lgomez9/100-days-of-code/log.md

 **Thoughts**: Feeling good about my progress so far, but think I might have to run back through some DS stuff in the next couple weeks.

 **Link to work**: In the Project Euler folder in this repository.

+### Day 30: February 2, 2020

+**Today's Progress**: Did another two problems of Project Euler (33 and 34).
+Didn't have the time to do anything else super productive.

+**Thoughts**: I'm definitely going to have to go back through my solution to Project Euler and refactor them after the fact.

+**Link to work**: In the Project Euler folder in this repository.